athento/athento-imaging/docs/manuals/contours.md

     - min_dist: minimum distance between corners.
     - trust_val: value between 0 and 1, trust value of the pixel being a corner.

-    Returns: a list of poinst which are probably corners.
+    Returns: a list of points which are probably corners.

 - ####draw_contours(input_file, contours, thickness=0, color=(0, 0, 255))